mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ## The rationale to map the business requirements to the Data Visualisations

 - Enhance Customer Retention and Engagement.

 - Enhance Marketing and Strategy for High Value Customers (loyalty & Reward Schemes).

 - Optimise Product Offerings and Inventory Management.

 - Drive Expansion To Other Regions.

 - Drive Strategic Sales Growth.

-These business objectives are achieved by thoroughly understanding the data through processing and visualisation.
-This approach provides actionable insights and potential solutions to meet the business requirements.
+These business objectives are accomplished through comprehensive data processing and visualisation, enabling a deep understanding of the underlying information.
+This methodology facilitates the generation of actionable insights and the identification of potential solutions aligned with the business requirements.

-In the retail industry, it is common practice to analyse sales trends, seasonality, customer spending behaviours, region exposure and product preferences to inform decision making and drive business success.
+In the retail industry, the analysis of sales trends, seasonality, customer spending behaviours, regional exposure, and product preferences is a standard practice employed to inform strategic decision making and enhance business performance.

 ## Analysis techniques used